vbabushkin/CodingChallenge/README.md

 ![alt text](https://github.com/vbabushkin/CodingChallenge/blob/master/img3.png)

-4. Make sure the probe screen duration is limited, usually, the subject has to respond within 20 seconds.
+4. Make sure the probe screen duration is limited, so the subject has to respond within 20 seconds.
 If no response has been received – the program marks the corresponding values in datafile as “NaN”  and moves to another trial.